ttacail/isopybox/README.md

 The functionality of **isopybox** is part of the **isobxr** R package together with numerous other functions for dynamic stable isotope box modelling.

-Learn more about this R package here: https://ttacail.github.io/isobxr/
+Learn more about this R package at https://ttacail.github.io/isobxr_web/